The Alinyu

 both the orcish hordes and the desperate captives watch and waited,

-fearing and hoping, knowing that the future rested upon the outcome
+fearing and hoping, knowing that the future rested upon the outcome of

 a battle between a sword-wielding demon and a beast whose fierceness